Muju Deogyusan Resort in North Jeolla Province (Jeollabuk-do) offers a unique skiing experience in South Korea’s scenic Deogyusan National Park.

 For a look at more expansive terrain and larger resort options in Gangwon-Do, check out my guides to High 1 Resort and Yongpyong Resort, where you’ll find bigger mountains and a wider range of runs.

-But if you’re after a laid-back skiing or snowboarding experience closer to the southern provinces, Muju is a solid choice.
+But if you’re seeking a more laid-back skiing or snowboarding experience closer to the southern provinces, Muju is a solid choice.

-No shade at either resort—they both know who they are: small, funky, slightly off-the-beaten-path, laid-back spots that may lack high-end infrastructure but make up for it with decent mountain terrain.
+No shade at either resort—they both know who they are: small, quirky, slightly off-the-beaten-path spots with a laid-back vibe.
+They might lack high-end infrastructure, but they more than make up for it with decent mountain terrain.

-And that’s perfectly fine, because if you’re skiing or riding in South Korea, you’re likely there for a fun mountain experience in a uniquely interesting country.
+And that’s perfectly fine, because if you’re skiing or riding in South Korea, you’re likely there for the fun mountain experience and the chance to explore a uniquely interesting country.

 About Colorado Saram